nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 The procedure is initiated by the Fast Pair Seeker after Bluetooth LE connection is established.
 No application interaction is required.

+The Fast Pair GATT service is statically defined, so it is still present in the GATT database after the Fast Pair subsystem is disabled.
+In the Fast Pair subsystem disabled state, GATT operations on the Fast Pair service are rejected.

 The Fast Pair GATT service modifies default values of related Kconfig options to follow Fast Pair requirements.
 The service also enables the needed functionalities using Kconfig select statement.
 For details, see the :ref:`bt_fast_pair_readme` Bluetooth service documentation in the |NCS|.